ArmDeveloperEcosystem/workshop-acm/instruqt/1-terraform/assignment.md

 > This workshop assumes you used the instruqt generated value the random_id `[[ Instruqt-Var key="randomid" hostname="cloud-client" ]]`.
 > If you do not define the random_id variable, terraform will generate a unique string.
 However, you'll need to manually save the output values for later steps.

-When the terraform finishes deploying, click the **Next** button below.
+When the terraform finishes deploying, click the **Check** button below.

 ### What are we deploying?
 ===